OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-09-Asset-Management-Failures.md

 ## Example Attack Scenarios

+Ideas to explore (TBD):
-Maker has left the org or forgot about the app, but since its run by a SaaS provider it is still there.
+- Maker has left the org or forgot about the app, but since its run by a SaaS provider it is still there.

 ### Scenario #1